DataMedSci/pymchelper/docs/technical.rst

 ------------------

 New releases are created using Github `release feature <https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases>`_.
 First a release branch is created (e.g. `release/v1.10.10`).
+Then Github Actions are triggered which check if pip and deb packages are created correctly.
+In case some problems appear, necessary fixes are being made on release branch (or sub-branches).
-Then a new release is added together with appropriate tag.
+When all problems are solved, release branch is being merged into *master* branch.
+Then a new release is added together with appropriate tag being added to a *master* branch.
 Github actions will automatically trigger making and uploading of pip and deb packages, as well as `relase assets <https://github.com/DataMedSci/pymchelper/releases/latest>`_.